 4. Index and archive pages display the featured image and text excerpt from Posts, not other images

 When you create a Post, you have the option to set a Featured Image.
 This Featured Image is displayed along with the title and usually a content excerpt on the generated index and archive pages.
-If you add other media (such as images or videos) in the content area of your Post (whether the Post page used Page Builder or not), they will not be displayed on the index or archive page.
+If you add other media (such as images or videos) in the content area of your Post (whether the Post is laid out in Beaver Builder or not), they will not be displayed on the index or archive page.
 For example, here's a single Post with an image embedded into the content area:

 That embedded image does not show up on the archive page, as shown in the following screenshot.

-Note: Content from shortcodes inserted into non-Page Builder Posts will also not appear in index and archive summaries.
+Note: Content from shortcodes inserted into posts that weren't edited with Beaver Builder will also not appear in index and archive summaries.